-In the UFS WM, each component's MPI task information, including the starting and ending tasks and the number of threads, are specified using the component-specific petlist\bounds and omp\num\threads in nems.configure.
+In the UFS WM, each component's MPI task information, including the starting and ending tasks and the number of threads, are specified using the component-specific petlist_bounds and omp_num_threads in ufs.configure.
 In general, the total number of MPI tasks required is the sum of all the sub-component tasks, as long as those components do not overlap (i.e., share the same PETs).
-An example of a global 5 component coupled configuration nems.configure at the end of this section.
+An example of a global 5 component coupled configuration ufs.configure at the end of this section.